Cleveland Guardians: 1879–1884: Cleveland Forest Citys and Blues

 In 1876, the National League (NL) supplanted the NA as the major professional league.
 Cleveland was not among its charter members, but by 1879 the league was looking for new entries and the city gained an NL team.
-The Cleveland Forest Citys were recreated, but rebranded in 1882 as the Cleveland Blues, because the National League required distinct colors for that season.
+A new Cleveland Forest Citys were recreated, but by 1882 were known as the Cleveland Blues, because the National League required distinct colors for that season.
 The Blues had mediocre records for six seasons and were ruined by a trade war with the Union Association (UA) in 1884, when its three best players (Fred Dunlap, Jack Glasscock, and Jim McCormick) jumped to the UA after being offered higher salaries.
 The Cleveland Blues merged with the St. Louis Maroons UA team in 1885.

-1887–1899 Cleveland Spiders – nickname "Blues"
+1887–1899: Cleveland Spiders (nicknamed "Blues")

 Cleveland went without major league baseball for two seasons until gaining a team in the American Association (AA) in 1887.
-After the AA's Allegheny club jumped to the NL, Cleveland followed suit in 1889, as the AA began to crumble.
-The Cleveland ball club, named the Spiders (supposedly inspired by their "skinny and spindly" players) slowly became a power in the league.
+After the AA's Pittsburgh Alleghenys jumped to the NL, Cleveland followed suit in 1889, as the AA began to crumble.
+The Cleveland ball club, called the Spiders (supposedly inspired by their "skinny and spindly" players), slowly became a power in the league.
 In 1891, the Spiders moved into League Park, which would serve as the home of Cleveland professional baseball for the next 55 years.
 Led by native Ohioan Cy Young, the Spiders became a contender in the mid-1890s, playing in the Temple Cup Series (that era's World Series) twice and winning it in 1895.
 The team began to fade after this success, and was dealt a severe blow under the ownership of the Robison brothers.

 Prior to the 1899 season, Frank Robison, the Spiders' owner, bought the St. Louis Browns, thus owning two clubs at the same time.
 The Browns were renamed the "Perfectos", and restocked with Cleveland talent.
 Just weeks before the season opener, most of the better Spiders were transferred to St. Louis, including three future Hall of Famers: Cy Young, Jesse Burkett and Bobby Wallace.
 The roster maneuvers failed to create a powerhouse Perfectos team, as St. Louis finished fifth in both 1899 and 1900.
 The Spiders were left with essentially a minor league lineup, and began to lose games at a record pace.
 Drawing almost no fans at home, they ended up playing most of their season on the road, and became known as "The Wanderers".
 The team ended the season in 12th place, 84 games out of first place, with an all-time worst record of 20–134 (.130 winning percentage).
 Following the 1899 season, the National League disbanded four teams, including the Spiders franchise.
 The disastrous 1899 season would actually be a step toward a new future for Cleveland fans the next year.

-1890, Cleveland Infants – nickname "Babes"
+1890: Cleveland Infants (nickname "Babes")

 The Cleveland Infants competed in the Players' League, which was well-attended in some cities, but club owners lacked the confidence to continue beyond the one season.
 The Cleveland Infants finished with 55 wins and 75 losses, playing their home games at Brotherhood Park.